CESOP reporting: rules, thresholds and who must file

 2. Why CESOP exists

 Notably, CESOP is payee-only.
 The payer’s identity is not collected.
-The point is to find sellers, not to surveil consumers.
+The point is to find sellers who under-declare, not to surveil consumers.

-The Article 243d obligation hits four categories of payment service providers under PSD2:
+The Article 243d obligation hits four categories of payment service provider under PSD2:

 - Electronic money institutions (EMIs)